 IPv6 functionality is currently being rolled out throughout our infrastructure, and we are still evaluating our options in regarding to dedicated IPv6 addresses.

-All servers are backed up on a rotating basis, there is a nightly, weekly, and monthly backup.
-Routinely copies of these backups are moved off of the server they reside on to provide a recovery point in the event of a server hardware failure.
-These regular account backups have been used by PES support personnel in the past to retrieve a clients website data in the event they have accidentally deleted content from their account.
+All servers are backed up on a regular basis, and we maintain both a daily and weekly restore point.
+Copies of these backups are moved off of the server they reside on to provide a recovery point in the event of a server hardware failure.
+These regular server backups have been used by PES support personnel in the past to retrieve a clients website data in the event they have accidentally deleted content from their account.